software-mansion/react-native-gesture-handler/docs/about-handlers.md

 sidebar_label: About Gesture Handlers
 ---

+Gesture handlers are the core elemenets of the library.
-We use a term "gesture handler" to refer to an objects that are instantiated on a native side and can be controlled from Javascript with React Component interface.
+We use this term to describe elements of the native touch system that the library allows us to instantiate and control from Javascript using [React's Component](https://reactjs.org/docs/react-component.html) interface.

 Each handler type is capable of recognizing one type of gesture (pan, pinch, etc.) and provides gesture specific information via events (translation, scale, etc.).